 Once grevilleas reach maturity they can require a dramatic chop or replacement.
 And this is where the species will determine what you can do.
 Grevilleas have epicormic buds, but not many of them and some more than others.

 The Banksii forms and the hybrids MAY reshoot from these buds that are lower in the trunk, however they MAY NOT.
-So if you are desperate, you could cut back to the ground, however chances are you will k ill the plant.
+So if you are desperate, you could cut back to the ground, however a chance is that you may kill the plant.